Guadalajara Cartel: History and legacy

 Miguel Ángel Félix Gallardo, a former federal police officer, started working for drug traffickers brokering corruption of state officials and his partners in the cartel, Rafael Caro Quintero and Ernesto Fonseca Carrillo ("Don Neto"), who previously worked in the Avilés criminal organization, took control of the trafficking routes after Avilés was killed in a shootout with MFJP police officers.
 It is believed Avilés was set up by Fonseca, the gang's treasurer.
 After the implementation of "Operation Condor" (Spanish: Operación Cóndor), a Mexican antidrug program carried out in the 1970s to stop the flow of drugs from Mexico to the United States, many drug traffickers from the state of Sinaloa regrouped in Guadalajara, Jalisco, to continue their operations.
-The regrouping led to the formation of the Guadalajara Cartel which would roughly put the origins of the group between 1978 and 1980.
-The cartel eventually managed to control nearly all the narcotics trafficking operations in Mexico throughout the late 1970s and 1980s.
+The regrouping led to the formation of the Guadalajara Cartel which would take place some time in 1980.
+The cartel eventually managed to control nearly all the narcotics trafficking operations in Mexico throughout the 1980s.

 Major marijuana plantations began to spring up beginning in the early 1980s.
 Earlier plantations were usually located in remote mountain areas where they were hard to spot and irrigation did not require drilling wells.
 Yields were relatively low, quality varied, and transportation was expensive.
 These new plantations however were seeded with an improved variety of marijuana, originally developed by American cannabis cultivators from California and Oregon, this new variety came to be referred to by Mexican cultivators as "sinsemilla" (meaning seedless) marking the first time growing marijuana without seeds was brought to a grand-scale.
 This more powerful, higher quality variety brought much higher prices in North American markets.
-Seedless marijuana is known to come from female cannabis plants which have not been pollinated by male plants therefore the plant should, in theory, then put more energy into fostering psychoactive cannabinoids like THC instead of putting its energy towards producing seeds.
+Seedless marijuana is known to come from female cannabis plants which have not been pollinated by male plants.
+Therefore, the plant puts more energy into fostering psychoactive cannabinoids like THC instead of putting its energy towards producing seeds.

 These new plantations were located in remote desert areas, where transportation was much less expensive but additionally, faced several new problems.
 Desert production required well drilling for irrigation, and Mexico had strict laws governing well digging, a problem that was eventually solved by massive bribery.
 It was also easier to spot plantations in the barren deserts; the larger the farm, the easier to spot.
 With an end to solo American overflights as part of the eradication program, however, money and intimidation allowed farms to grow dramatically without coming to official notice.